Voluntary Uninsurance Sample Clauses

 • Voluntary Layoff Appointing authorities will allow an employee in the same job classification and department where layoffs will occur to volunteer to be laid off provided that the employee is in a position requiring the same skills and abilities, as a position subject to layoff.
 Any volunteer for layoff shall have no formal layoff option.
 If the appointing authority accepts the employee’s voluntary request for layoff, the employee will submit a non-revocable letter stating they are accepting a voluntary layoff from the University.
 The employee will be placed on all applicable rehire lists.

-• Voluntary cancellation The Company may, if it gives the Agent not less than three Business Days' prior written notice (or such shorter period as the Majority Lenders may agree), cancel the whole or any part (being a minimum amount of EUR 5,000,000) of the Available Facility.
-Any cancellation under this Clause 9.3 shall reduce the Commitments of the Lenders rateably under the Facility.
+• Voluntary Cancellation Subject to the payment of SIMEST Break Costs, the Borrower may, if it gives the Agent not less than thirty-five (35) days’ (or such shorter period as the Majority Lenders may agree) prior notice, cancel the whole or any part of the Available Facility.
+Any cancellation under this Clause 7.9 (Voluntary cancellation) shall reduce the Commitments of the Lenders rateably.

 Time is Money Join Law Insider Premium to draft better contracts faster.